 Step 2: Apply Format Cells

-- Select the cell (C5) where the number is located.
+- Select cell C5Â where the number is located.

-- After that, press Ctrl + 1 to open the Format cells dialog box.
+- After that, press Ctrl + 1 to open the Format Cells dialog box.

 - From the Number tab, select the Custom option.

-- In the Type box, select a number format (#,##0) and paste the symbol (+) before the format.
+- In the Type box, select a number format (#,##0) and paste the symbol plus (+) before the format.

 - You can see a preview in the Sample.